 Put 5 heaped spoons of slightly damp sand into your bag.
 (Damp sand takes on the colour better than dry sand.)

-You’ll see the sand has turned a fantastic colour.
+You’ll see that the sand has turned a fantastic colour.
 Now just leave your bag open or spread the sand out on a tray to dry for a few hours.
 When the sand is wet the colour may transfer to your hands.

 Once it’s dry it’s ready for all your fun sand art and sand craft projects.
 Perhaps you’ll sprinkle it for Rangoli patterns or stick it on to pictures for sand art?